layfellow/cpanel-cli/CONTRIBUTING.rst

 *Running the type checker is optional — you can ignore this step if you want.*

 The Python source code is annotated using type hints.
-I use them to add clarity and robustness to Python code.
-Read the `Python Type Checking Guide`_ for an excelente introduction.
+I use them to improve the readability of Python code.
+Read the `Python Type Checking Guide`_ for an excellent introduction to the use of type hints in Python.

 .. _`Python Type Checking Guide`: https://realpython.com/python-type-checking/